godfat/rubyqc/README.md

 end
 ```

 You get the idea.

+### RubyQC::API.forall

-Other than `check`, we also have `forall` which would
+Other than `check`, we also have `forall` which would iterate through all the
-iterate through all the possible choices in case you would simply like to
-test all combinations.
+possible choices in case you would simply like to test all combinations.
 Here's an example for checking compare_by_identity:

 ``` ruby
 describe Hash do